 The best way to use turmeric is in small amounts daily in your cooking.
-It contains important lipophilic polyphenols meaning they need added fat to be absorbed; they are less likely to be effective in a tea for example as compared to a dish where olive oil is used to fry onions.
+The spice contains important lipophilic polyphenols meaning they need added fat to be absorbed; they are less likely to be effective in a tea for example as compared to a dish where olive oil is used to fry onions.

-If you suffer from joint pain, starting every morning with a few minutes of lower back exercises may not be enough.
+If you suffer from chronic joint pain, starting every morning with a few minutes of lower back exercises may not be enough.
 What you eat is vitally important too.

-This is particularly true for those who have raised blood-glucose, remembering that half of diabetics are totally unaware they have a problem; until perhaps they become impotent or one of their legs goes lame.
+This is particularly true for those who have raised blood-glucose, remembering that half of all diabetics are totally unaware that they have a problem; until perhaps they become impotent or one of their legs goes lame.

 It's a complex problem but there are some simple things we can do to improve our immune-systems; and reduce the inflammation that may be affecting all of our organs, including our spines.